helloturbine/turbine-docs/docs/exceptions/exception-types.md

 ## 1114: Insufficient transferable inventory available.

 The SKU/line item of an inventory transfer request has insufficient inventory at the source location and was only partially allocated.

+## 1115: Turbine found a Receipt in WMS with no Vendor SKU.

+Turbine found a receipt in WMS with no vendor SKU.

+## 1205: Invoice Item without matching Vendor SKU.

+An invoice item was created for a purchase order without a matching vendor SKU.

+## 1206: Outbound order has failed payments.

+An outbound order was successfully placed, but the payment has failed.

+## 1207: A fully received PO has a line item with no landed costs.

+A fully received purchase order has a line item with no landed costs.

+## 1208: Line item cost on PO does not match cost on Object.

+In a purchase order, the line item cost does not match the component cost.